 AIA Gainesville Merit Award, 2007

 Civic culture germinates in the family, suggesting Family Units rather than institutional living.
-Ten youths and two ‘parents’ are gathered in a residential scaled home with semi-private exterior courts, family living, dining and social areas on an elevated ground level.
-The second level organizes ‘bedroom suites’ with a full batch, storage, study desk and balcony.
-Daylight, view and natural air-flow considerations suggested passive environmental control elements.
-Semi-private lawns, gardens and gathering spaces are linked closely with residential buildings folding up into green walls.
+Ten youths and two ‘parents’ are gathered in a residential scaled home with semi-private exterior courts, family living, dining, and social areas on an elevated ground level.
+The second level organizes ‘bedroom suites’ with a full batch, storage, study desk, and balcony.
+Daylight, view, and natural air-flow considerations suggest passive environmental control elements.
+Semi-private lawns, gardens, and gathering spaces are linked closely with residential buildings folding up into green walls.